Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 assembly works to write C code, but I do need to know how HTML works to write Haml.

 2. If this abstraction predicts some sort of future requirement, it's probably a bad abstraction.
 Often we choose the wrong abstraction for our current requirements, the chance that we get the right abstraction for future requirements is slim to none.
-The exception to this rule is if the abstraction adds "slop" to the system, and allows for future requirements to be added with minimal changes to the system.
+The exception to this heuristic is if the abstraction adds "slop" to the system, and allows for future requirements to be added with minimal changes to the system.
 For example, defining a protocol that has a few extra bytes of padding, so that future requirements can be added without